severalnines/docs/installation.rst

 Installation
 ============

 This section provides detailed information on how to get ClusterControl installed on your environment.
-If you are looking for a simpler way to install ClusterControl, please have a look at `Getting Started <getting-started.html>`_.
+If you are looking for a simpler way to install ClusterControl, please have a look at :ref:`Getting Started`.

 .. _Installation - Severalnines Repository: